 The Office of Scheduling, Events and Conference Services administers and enforces the Facilities Use Policy.
-The Office of Scheduling, Events and Conference Services provides scheduling, physical arrangements, event planning, and facility use coordination with all relevant College support departments including Campus Auxiliary Services, CIT, Facilities Services, University Police, Student Life and Intercollegiate Athletics and Recreation.
+The Office of Scheduling, Events and Conference Services provides scheduling, physical arrangements, event planning, and facility use coordination to all campus departments and constituents (CAS, Facilities, Custodial Services, Tech Support, CIT, etc).
+This policy extends to employees, students, and off campus users.

 The Office of Scheduling, Events and Conference Services is the resource for all procedures for facility use, and questions about compliance with the Facilities Use Policy.
 Weekly planning meetings are held every Thursday to review upcoming events with representatives from College support departments as outlined above.

-To schedule space or for assistance in planning your event on campus contact the Office of Scheduling, Events and Conference Services in Erwin 23 or by calling x5500.
-Visit us online at http://events.geneseo.edu for more details and guidelines on planning campus events.
+To schedule space or for assistance in planning your event on campus, contact the Office of Scheduling, Events and Conference Services in Erwin 23 or by calling 585-245-5500.
+Visit us online for more details and guidelines on planning campus events.

-An academic-related or department-sponsored event is defined as a meeting, seminar, lecture, or symposium, which is held for the benefit of College faculty, staff or students with primarily internal College participants.
+- An academic-related or department-sponsored event is defined as a meeting, seminar, lecture, or symposium, which is held for the benefit of College faculty, staff or students with primarily internal College participants.
 College facilities are available to faculty, staff and recognized student organizations for sponsorship of educational programs or programs sponsored by academic and administrative departments.
 College facilities are NOT available to faculty, staff or students for personal use.
 However, individuals and external organizations may use space for a fee.
-(See Section III of these policies for more information).
+(See Use of College Facilities by External Organizations for more information).